 An old woman remembers a night she wishes she could take back: her ninth birthday.
-Lydia, her best friend, is Jewish and is planning to stay the night when word comes that the Nazis are arresting Jews.
-Lydia tells Helen that she wants to go join her family, but all Helen can think about is her ruined birthday.
-The childish exclamation of “You’re not my friend anymore!” ends the last time Helen sees her friend.
+Lydia, her best friend, is Jewish, and for some time Helen has been confused: why are people talking in low voices, hiding in odd places, and using strange names?
+And why does Lydia wear a yellow star on her jacket?
+Lydia was planning to stay the night for Helen's birthday when word comes that the Nazis are arresting Jews; Lydia tells her friend she wants to be with her family, but all Helen can think about is her ruined birthday fun.
+The childish exclamation of “You’re not my friend anymore!” marks the last time Helen sees Lydia, and it's only later that she realizes what her friend was facing.
+All she can do now is hope that she will see Lydia again someday...
 This powerful book is age-appropriate, but still carries the emotional weight the subject deserves.

 Anna is growing up in Berlin, and thinks of herself as a German like everyone else she knows.
 Hitler’s face on posters around the city doesn’t mean anything to her — until one night her father disappears.
 Her mother explains that he had to leave, and soon, they will join him.
 Escaping Nazi Germany means a life as a refugee, leaving everything Anna knows behind.
 Anna’s confusion in the face of these upsetting changes captures the experience of children during the rise of the Nazi party, and keeping the discussion of Nazi policies towards “undesirable” races at a distance makes for a more gentle introduction to the topic.